This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into

 Referring when there are child protection concerns

-If it is felt that the concerns have reached the threshold of actual or likelihood of significant harm, a referral must be made immediately to the MASH.
+If it is felt that the concerns have reached the threshold of actual or likelihood of significant harm, do not hesitate ti contact CADS or if more urgent call the Police on 999.
 If an assessment has been completed using the GCP or family support process, this information must be attached to the referral form.
 It is good practice to not only inform the parent that the referral is being made but request their consent whilst making it clear that the referral will go ahead if they do not feel able to give it.
 The only exception to having this discussion with the parents is if it is felt that to do so would put the child or another person at risk of further harm.

 Response following referral of a child/children

-Where a GCP has been completed prior to referral to MASH and there are scores of 5 or more this should result in further, formal statutory intervention.
+Where a GCP has been completed prior to contacting CADS and there are scores of 5 or more this should result in further, formal statutory intervention.
 A decision will be made within 24 hours as to the actions required on whether further assessment will be undertaken.
 In all cases where neglect is the cause of concern future assessments will be undertaken using the GCP.
 Prior to embarking on the GCP the assessment must focus on parenting capacity.
 It is important to clarify the parents’ understanding of the concern and whether they are able and/or willing to undertake the changes necessary to provide ‘good enough’ parenting for the child.
 Any parenting capacity assessment must consider the child developmental status and the impact of delay on the child’s health and well-being.
 For children under 5, the health visitor and social worker will complete the graded care profile together.
 For children over 5, consideration should be given to the social worker completing the graded care profile in collaboration with other professionals who may have contact with the child for example school teachers or health practitioners.

 (This section is under review)